adamibrahim/superauth/README.md

 $ composer require adamibrahim/superauth
 ```

-###### If you installing at laravel 5.5 or higher then you may go directly to Publish other wise you will need to edit composer.json, register the Service Provider and the middleware
+###### If you are installing at laravel 5.5 or higher then you may go directly to Publish other wise you will need to edit composer.json, register the Service Provider and the middleware

 ##### composer.json